rmwenzel/cascadia_airbnb/README.md

 - The number of reviews a listing has, as well as the the number of reviews per month.
 - Price, cleaning fee and security deposit.
-- How long the host has been hosting and their response rate.
+- How long the host has been hosting and their response and acceptance rate.
 - The number of amenities the listing has.
-- How many people the listing accommodates and how many extra people are allowed.
+- Whether the listing has a coffee maker!

 ### Acknowledgments